johnyluyte/civ5mod-no-more-turns/README_English.txt

 So you won't be playing Civ5 for 12 hours straight anymore, which is bad for your health.

+Your mother cares about you, and I do, too.

+(Jokes aside you should really stand up and do some stretches often.
+Little moves make big difference to your health.)

 [h1] How? [/h1]